OFS/ofs.github.io/docs/hw/d5005/reference_manuals/ofs_fim/mnl_fim_ofs_d5005.md

 ##### **14.1.4.1	Non-Fatal Errors**
 <a name="non-fat-errors"></a>
 The RAS_NOFAT_ERR_STAT is a read-only status register that is specifically added for the RAS feature.
 It logs the high-level status of non-fatal errors in the hardware.
 Unlike the error bits in the PCIE0_ERROR and FME_ERROR0 registers which are RW1C (software can write a 1 to clear the error), the error bits in this register are read-only and can only be cleared by system reset.
 Software has an option to mask the error using RAS_NOFAT_ERR_MASK.
-Please refer to https://github.com/otcshare/intel-ofs-fim/blob/release/d5005/bbs/csr/stratix10/pac_d5005/s10_iofs_csr_map_update_fme_ral_.xls for individual register field descriptions or the SystemVerilog file: https://github.com/otcshare/intel-ofs-fim/blob/release/d5005/src/fme/fme_csr.sv.
+Please refer to bbs/csr/stratix10/pac_d5005/s10_iofs_csr_map_update_fme_ral_.xls, [OFS D5005 FIM Github Branch] for individual register field descriptions or the SystemVerilog file: src/fme/fme_csr.sv, [OFS D5005 FIM Github Branch].

 ##### **14.1.4.2	Catastrophic & Fatal Errors**
 <a name="cat-fat-errors"></a>
 The RAS_CATFAT_ERR_STAT is a read-only status register that is specifically added for the RAS feature.
 It captures the high-level status of errors that can only be recovered with a system reset.
 Therefore, the error bits in the RAS_CATFAT_ERR_STAT register are read-only and can only be cleared by system reset or masked through RAS_CATFAT_ERR_MASK.
-Please refer to https://github.com/otcshare/intel-ofs-fim/blob/release/d5005/bbs/csr/stratix10/pac_d5005/s10_iofs_csr_map_update_fme_ral_.xls for individual register field descriptions or the SystemVerilog file: https://github.com/otcshare/intel-ofs-fim/blob/release/d5005/src/fme/fme_csr.sv.
+Please refer to bbs/csr/stratix10/pac_d5005/s10_iofs_csr_map_update_fme_ral_.xls, [OFS D5005 FIM Github Branch] for individual register field descriptions or the SystemVerilog file: src/fme/fme_csr.sv [OFS D5005 FIM Github Branch].

 #### **14.1.5	RAS Error Injection**
 <a name="ras-error-inj"></a>
 For software testing purposes, you can inject non-fatal, fatal and catastrophic errors into the platform through the RAS_ERROR_INJ register.
 These errors are reported in the RAS_CATFAT_ERR_STAT and RAS_NOFAT_ERR_STAT registers.
-Please refer to https://github.com/otcshare/intel-ofs-fim/blob/release/d5005/bbs/csr/stratix10/pac_d5005/s10_iofs_csr_map_update_fme_ral_.xls for individual register field descriptions or the SystemVerilog file: https://github.com/otcshare/intel-ofs-fim/blob/release/d5005/src/fme/fme_csr.sv.
+Please refer to bbs/csr/stratix10/pac_d5005/s10_iofs_csr_map_update_fme_ral_.xls [OFS D5005 FIM Github Branch] for individual register field descriptions or the SystemVerilog file: src/fme/fme_csr.sv [OFS D5005 FIM Github Branch].

 #### **14.1.6	FME Error Interrupts**
 <a name="fme-error-int"></a>